Home | Stories and Essays

 compadres and comadres.

 Grandfathers teach Spanish proverbs.
 Grandmothers walk children to school.
 Drivers go slow.
 In those big American cars.
 Even in the trucks.
 In life, too."
-But in El Paso they don't pay enough not to
+But in

 The most moving